muratk5n/thirdwave/en/README.md

 ---

 Yea well..
 Hopefully the end does not resemble Chechen war.
-Remember satellite images of their capital Grozny after the war.
+Remember satellite images of their capital Grozny afterwards..
 The only thing flatter than that city would be a parking lot.

 "@RALee85